 I'm passionate about the role performance conversations play in employee productivity and engagement, and I think there's a better way than the usual annual performance appraisal.
 I share more about that in this article on performance conversations.
 I'm glad you're on this journey to discover how to design and implement continuous performance management for your organization.

-For context, we are here in the eight-step model for designing and implementing continuous performance management
+For context, we are on step 3 in the eight-step model for designing and implementing continuous performance management

 Discovery - an Important Prep Step

 “By failing to prepare, you are preparing to fail.” – Benjamin Franklin

 Discovery is your preparation stage in the eight-step model.
 You'll do prep work like uncovering specifically what your customers can gain from a new performance management solution.
 You'll also articulate the goals of the program and reinforce your value proposition.
 This is an important step to set your program foundation.
 You got your design going in Step 1 (read up here if you missed it), which is about orienting your thoughts on continuous performance management.
 Step 3 is about orienting to your customers and building a program foundation that you can use to pilot and finally launch the program.

 You will begin this step by completing a final draft of your program design, and at the end of the step, you will have a final, final draft program that you will pilot.
 You remember those don't you… the final draft, and then the final, final draft after everyone gives you input?

 As a side note, you'll engage some key tactics in the Discover step that you will carry through other steps, such as gathering customer input via surveys and focus groups.

 Shall we get started?